 During December 2009, we announced our decision to idle our 1,600-bed Prairie Correctional Facility on or about February 1, 2010 due to low inmate populations at the facility.
 During 2009, our Prairie facility housed offenders from the states of Minnesota and Washington.
 However, due to excess capacity in the states' systems, both states reduced the populations held at Prairie throughout 2009.
-The final transfer of offenders back to the state of Minnesota from the Prairie facility was completed on January 26, 2010.
-The state of Washington has removed all of its offenders from the Prairie facility, but maintains a population of approximately 125 inmates in two other facilities we own in Arizona.
-We are currently pursuing new management contracts to take advantage of the beds that became available at the Prairie facility but can provide no assurance that we will be successful in doing so.
+The final transfer of offenders back to the state of Minnesota from the Prairie facility was completed on January 26, 2010, after the state of Washington had removed all of its offenders from the Prairie facility.
+We expect the beds at the Prairie facility to be fully utilized by the CDCR commencing in the second half of 2012 under a new contract as previously described herein.